kelanny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Displayed formated float numbers with printf
 Converted number to hexadecimal in a script
-Created a rot-13 encryption with a shell script
+Created a rot-13 encryption with a shell script Created a script to print every other line in a file